 From a medical perspective these risks are that intersex characteristics are routinely surgically and hormonally modified to erase physical differences in an attempt to reinforce a particular sex assignment.
-From a social and legal perspective, the construction of new third classifications can mean that the actual legal sex assignment of intersex people is disregarded or called into question.
+From a social and legal perspective, the construction of new third classifications can mean that the actual observed or legal sexes of intersex people are disregarded or called into question.

 - Read The “Normalization” of Intersex Bodies and “Othering” of Intersex Identities in Australia by Morgan Carpenter in the Journal of Bioethical Inquiry, 2018 →

 - Read What do intersex people need from doctors?, an article in the December 2018 issue of the RANZCOG O&G Magazine by Morgan Carpenter →

 - Read Intersex surgery disregards children’s human rights, Tony Briffa’s letter to Nature in April 2004 →

 Current medical and legal approaches to people born with variations of sex characteristics, are contradictory.
 Morgan Carpenter (2018) states that: